November 12th thru the 14th

 The author and editor Eugenia Bone is a nationally known nature and food writer.
 She is the former president of the New York Mycological Association and a member of the National Association of Science Writers.
 She has published over six books, including the James Beard–nominated Well-Preserved and Mycophilia: Revelations from the Weird World of Mushrooms.
 Her work has appeared in many outlets, including The New York Times, The Wall Street Journal, Saveur, and Food & Wine.
 She is currently featured in Michelle Obama’s Netflix series, Waffles + Mochi, in the mushroom episode (of course).

 Today contributing author Chef Sebastian Carosi helps operate Camp Ruderalis, creating and hosting seasonally driven eco-gastronomic educational immersion experiences in random rural locations around the country, with a home base here in the Pacific Northwest.
 Ironically, he will be hosting The PNW Puhpowee.
 A coastal wild mushroom symposium of sorts, on the Long Beach peninsula of Washington State, this November.
 The event will feature noted educational speakers, foragers, experts, and enthusiasts.
 A three day, all inclusive, deep dive into some of the Pacific Northwest’s treasured coastal mushrooms.
-The opening night of The PNW Puhpowee November 12th, will proudly be host to the Fantastic Fungi Community Cookbook release party.
-An evening of seasonal mushroom-centric small plates, beverages and elixirs such as wassail frozé, a DJ, a fire spinner and a screening of the movie Fantastic Fungi.
+On the second night of The PNW Puhpowee, on November 13th we will proudly host the Fantastic Fungi Community Cookbook release party.
+An evening of seasonal mushroom-centric small plates, beverages and elixirs such as wassail, and a screening of the movie Fantastic Fungi.

 For tickets and information for The PNW Puhpowee please visit www.campruderalis.com/the-pnw-puhpowee for more details.

 The Fantastic Fungi Community Cookbook